rexcoleman/TensorFlow-Decision-Forest-Titanic/README.md

 ### 3.5 Model Ensembling

 Model ensembling involves combining multiple models to improve overall performance.
 Techniques used in this project include:
-- An ensemble of 100 models with different seeds was created to combine their results.
 - **Voting Ensemble**: Combining predictions from multiple models and using a majority vote or averaging to make the final prediction.
 - **Stacking**: Training a meta-model on the predictions of several base models to achieve better performance.
 - **Bagging and Boosting**: Implementing methods like [Bagging (Bootstrap Aggregating)](https://github.com/rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/blob/main/README.md#bootstrap-aggregating-bagging) and [Boosting](https://github.com/rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/blob/main/README.md#2-boosting-methods) to reduce variance and bias in the model.